Leilanny-nas/Leilanny-nas/README.md

-- 👋 Hi, I’m @Leilanny-nascimento Oliveira
+- 👋 Hi, I’m @Leilanny Nascimento Oliveira
-- 👀 I’m interested in, aprender mais ainda sobre programação
+- 👀 I’m interested in, learn even more about programming
-- 🌱 I’m currently learning  programação
+- 🌱 I’m currently learning  programing
-- 💞️ I’m looking to collaborate com o que eu posso e o que está ao meu alcance
+- 💞️ I’m looking to collaborate with what I can and what is within my reach
-- 📫 How to reach me  pelo instagram @leilann.y
+- 📫 How to reach me fur instagram @leilann.y

 <!---
 Leilanny-nas/Leilanny-nas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.